 In some works where some animals or types of animals take the place of people and others are considered normal animals, there are both normal forms and human surrogate forms of one or more animal species.

 Can involve Partially Civilized Animals, Civilized Animals, Funny Animals, and/or Petting Zoo People.
+Compare Sliding Scale of Animal Cast.

 May result in Furry Confusion.